pfheatwole/glidersim/README.rst

 Development
 -----------

-Design
+Design goals
-^^^^^^
+^^^^^^^^^^^^

 ..
 What are the guiding design principles?

+* Avoid deep structure.
+Flat is preferred.

+* Stateless models.

-Code should mirror the math whenever reasonable.
-It is much easier to use and extend results from literature if the implementation matches the published work.
+* Code that implements math should mirror the math.

+  At least, as closely as reasonably possible.
+It is much easier to use and extend results from literature if their implementation matches the published work.
 It should be clear where equations come from.

 Source